-To support our students when they receive their iPad in August, each student is required to take part in a training program during their Back-to-School day.
-This training is conducted by a teacher and focuses on basic functions and setup, appropriate use, Gmail, PowerSchool, etc.
+To support our students when they receive their iPad, each student is required to take part in a training program.
+This training focuses on basic functions and setup, appropriate use, Gmail, PowerSchool, etc.

 If students encounter a problem with their District-leased iPads, they should report to the iPad Help Center in the Bookstore, just outside of the cafeteria.
-Depending on the issue, it may be resolved at that time, or moved to one our technicians for support.
-In all cases of loss or theft, the District requires that a police report be filed and a copy of the report be submitted along with the insurance deductible before a replacement device will be issued
+Depending on the issue, it may be resolved at that time, or moved to one of our technicians for support.
+In all cases of loss or theft, the District requires that a police report be filed and a copy of the report be submitted along with the insurance deductible before a replacement device will be issued.